Error bounds for Physics Informed Neural Networks in Nonlinear Schr\"odinger equations placed on unbounded domains: Introduction

 \subsection{Organization of this work}

 In Section \ref{sec:WP} we provide some standard well-posedness results for NLS in $H^1$.
 In Section \ref{section:stability} we prove a short time stability result.
+We emphasize that the results presented in Section \ref{sec:WP} and Section \ref{section:stability} are fairly standard and may be skipped by expert readers already familiar with the underline theory.
 In Section \ref{sec:LTS} we provide the main tool in this paper, a long time stability result.
 In Section \ref{sec:PMR} we prove the main results in this work.
 In Section \ref{sec:numerical} we provide numerical computations supporting our findings.
 Finally, in Section \ref{sec:discussion} we provide a discussion and conclusions.